willvieira/ms_STM-managed/manuscript/manuscript.md

 ---
-  title: Can forest management increases the migration rate of the eastern North American forest northward?
+  title: Can forest management increases the northward migration rate of forest?
   author:
   date: \today
   output: